The Bankrate promise

-While credit has increased Americans’ purchasing power — helping them buy homes, cars and other goods — it’s also normalized debt across the U.S. As of November 2020, consumer debt is at $14.2 trillion, with Americans carrying an average personal debt of $92,727.
+While credit has increased Americans’ purchasing power — helping them buy homes, cars and other goods — it’s also normalized debt across the U.S. As of September 2022, consumer debt is at $16.5 trillion, with the average American debt among consumers at $96,371.

 The overall debt figure includes credit card balances, student loans, mortgages and more.
-Here’s a closer look at debt across the U.S. by type of account using data from Experian’s 2020 Consumer Credit Review.
+Here’s a closer look at debt across the U.S. by type of account using data from Experian’s 2021 Consumer Credit Review, which is the latest average data.

 Snapshot of consumer debt